PolideaInternal/airflow-breeze-gcp-extension/README.md

 them in subdirectories of its base directory and you can work on several parallel project ids in case you have test/staging/development project ids that you use.

+The workspaces are stored in `workspace` subdirectory of your project.
+It will be automatically created when you first time enter the container environment.

 It also allows you to share common configuration that you use in your project with your team members - via a shared airflow-breeze-config repository in Google Cloud Repositories.